Christmas Historical Fiction Books

 After the interview, he learns of a little girl who needs polio treatment with an iron lung, but none are available.
 A fundraiser is in motion, but it’s a race against time, feasibility, and even a snowstorm.

-This novel is based on true events, and readers say it’s a feel-good story, but also a good look at the polio epidemic.
+This novel is based on true events, and readers say it’s a feel-good story, but also an interesting look at the polio epidemic.
 Readers who don’t enjoy it as much find the introduction of several side characters confusing or are opposed to swearing in a book with holiday themes.

 Mr. Dickens and His Carol book cover